pedrodeoliveira/locust-rest-grpc/README.md

 As a use case for the Web APIs, we implement an API that serves predictions of a Machine Learning model.
 The problem at hand is an hypothetical *text classification/categorization* problem.
 A user can send a **predict** request with a string of text (to categorize), and the API will return the **predicted** category (an integer).

-This project uses [Locust](https://locust.io/) as a tool for performing the load testing, i.e, for simulating users making requests to the APIs.
+This project uses [Locust](https://locust.io/) as a tool for performing the load testing, i.e, for simulating users/clients making requests to the APIs.
 This tool can be used in a standalone mode, but can also be executed on a distributed mode.
-In this mode, we will have a **master** running the a Web UI and a set of **workers** simulating the actual users.
+In the latter, we will have a **master** running the a Web UI and a set of **workers** simulating the actual users/clients.
 Running in a distributed fashion enables us to achieve a higher Requests Per Second (RPS) rate when testing the APIs.
 The RPS will be limited by either the API or the Locust workers throughput.

+In the tests that are performed we will pay close attention to the RPS rate (throughput) the latency percentiles and to failure rates as well.

+## Distributed Load Testing with Locust

 ## Web APIs

-### FastAPI
+This section brifely describes the Web APIs implemented in this project that can be tested using the Locust Workers developed here.

+- Python REST API using FastAPI
+- Python gRPC API
+- Go REST API
-### gRPC API
+- Go gRPC API

 ## GKE Setup